Rachnerd/angular1workshop/README.md

 ## Assignment 1
 The focus of the first assignment is routing and the use of controllers/services.
 At the end of this assignment routes/controllers are created and configured.
-1.1 - Display a list of clients in the HomePage using [ng-repeat](https://docs.angularjs.org/api/ng/directive/ngRepeat).

 1.1 - Create a new ClientCtrl on the myApp module in a new file (scripts/controllers/client.controller.js).